Skip to content ↓

 As a school our curriculum supports the children to learn in depth.
 Our curriculum is based on the White Rose overview from EYFS - KS1.
 In KS1 we focus on 'Diving Deeper', this means we look for the children to deepen their learning through explaining it to someone else, finding a rule or through finding non - examples, see more below.
 This mastery approach allows our children to reason and problem solve using what they had learnt previously.
 The curriculum allows staff to focus on core elements of the curriculum such as addition and subtraction, but the nature of the curriculum also allows time to rehearse and revise previous elements studied.

-Staff have been a part of many projects alongside NCTEM and Babcock including research on the Number line, rekenrek action research and collaborative lesson researches with schools around Devon.
+Staff have been a part of many projects alongside NCTEM and Babcock including research on the Number line, rekenrek action research and collaborative lesson research with schools around Devon.
 The support of external providers have enabled staff members to continue to include these projects as part of their practice.
 Our staff members have delivered ITE sessions around Devon and have helped to contribute to wider research.